Guardians vs. White Sox Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has collected 48 hits with 11 doubles, a triple, a home run and 26 walks.
-He has driven in 14 runs with eight stolen bases.
+- Steven Kwan has 11 doubles, a triple, a home run, 26 walks and 14 RBI (48 total hits).
+He has swiped eight bases.

 Kwan Recent Games